Sometimes evil lies buried deep in the hearts of people. Sometimes it doesn’t.

 They went.
 The two men collapsed as the demons departed, screaming with their own voices for a change.
 Nothing was visible to the gathering crowd during this transfer but the unsuspecting pigs took up the screaming as a flood of demons invaded their porcine frames.
 They forgot about feeding and began to run amok spreading onlookers in all directions.
 Like a flock of birds mysteriously all turning at once, the herd turned away from the crowd toward the sea.
-One by one they dove from the precipice into the sea.
+One by one they dove from the precipice into the waters.
 Although swine can swim, these pigs chose not to.
 They would rather die than host demonic spirits.
 Their keepers fled from Jesus into the town and told everyone what happened.

 A Grateful Village?

 The two men lay quietly on the ground.
-Carefully some compassionate person brought them clothes and some water.
+Carefully, some compassionate person brought them clothes and some water.
 One would think that townspeople would come to Jesus expressing their appreciation for this miracle.
 This was not the case.
 The town leaders, with an approving crowd behind them approached Jesus with their own strange request: Go away!

 How many of them in the days ahead, as the fame of Jesus and the tales of His miracles continued to spread throughout Galilee, would be kept awake at night by the eerie silence from the cemetery?
 Possessed as they were by such short-sightedness, did they realize their moment of deliverance had passed?